m-g-smith/digi-cert-task/README.md

 You can then run ```docker compose up```.
 This should first start up the mysql database and then the spring boot app.

 At this point the application should be available on port 23232 for use.
+There is a postman collection that can be used to test the application

+To tear down run ```docker compose down```

+Please note that the database is not using permanent storage. i.e. if the container is shut down all data is lost.